jiasong18/Ant-Media-Server-Wiki/Home.md

 ## Supported Environments
 Ant Media Server runs on **Linux(Ubuntu)** and **MacOS**.  it supports only x64 architecture.
-Ubuntu 16.04 is officially supported and auxiliary scripts are provided for Ubuntu 16.04.
-In addition, It's known that Ant Media Server is used on Centos, SUSE, Debian distributions as well.
+Ubuntu 18.04 is officially supported and auxiliary scripts are provided for Ubuntu 20.04 and CentOS 8.
+In addition, It's known that Ant Media Server is used on SUSE, Debian, RHLE distributions as well.

 ## Extensions
 ### Object Recognition with TensorFlow